ebizzity/arcgitopsdemo/README.md

 ## Credit

+This repository and the "Hello Arc" application in it were forked from ["Hello Arc" Github Repository] (https://github.com/thomasmaurer/hello_arc)

-This repository and the "Hello Arc" application in it were forked from the great work done by Paul Bouwer as part of his ["Hello Kubernetes" GitHub repository](https://github.com/paulbouwer/hello-kubernetes) and all credits for the building blocks goes to him.
+That repository and the "Hello Arc" application in it were forked from the great work done by Paul Bouwer as part of his ["Hello Kubernetes" GitHub repository](https://github.com/paulbouwer/hello-kubernetes) and all credits for the building blocks goes to him.

 Please refer to the repository for detailed instructions on how to build your on Docker image and deploy it.